Skip to main content

 Although a heat pump can heat a home, when outside temperatures drop below freezing, the efficiency of a heat pump is affected as the unit requires more energy to maintain warm temperatures inside the home.
 Typical heat pump systems have an auxiliary electric heater added to the indoor air unit to add supplemental heat when outdoor temperatures drop.
 However because electric auxiliary heating Is not very efficient, the addition of a furnace can be a solution to this problem, creating a system that relies on the heat pump as the primary heat source but automatically switches to the furnace when appropriate.
 This Hybrid Heat® technology is both efficient and intelligent.

-HEAT PUMP VS. AC: Which System is Right for You?
+AC VS. HEAT PUMP: Which System is Right for You?

 Both a heat pump and an air conditioner are a great choice, but one might be more appropriate for you, depending on your situation.
 Here are some things to consider when choosing a system to heat and cool your home.